 Yes.
 Virtually every state, if not every state, offers at least one type of 529 plan.
 Under the law, each state has the discretion to decide what its 529 plan(s) will look like if it chooses to have one.
 Thus, the rules for 529 plans will differ from state to state.
 Again, consult your advanced estate planning attorney for more information on the 529 plans available in your home state.

 Can a 529 Plan from One State be Used for Costs in Another State?

 Yes.
 Under most 529 plans, your choice of college is not impacted by the state that sponsors your 529 plan.
 So, you can be a Florida resident, you can invest in a 529 plan from Oklahoma, and send your student to a college in New York.

 What can 529 Plan Funds Be Used For?

-The funds from a 529 plan can generally be used for tuition costs and other school costs like school fees, books, room and board, computers and related equipment, internet access, and other school materials.
-Note, however, that transportation costs, health insurance and student loan repayments are not considered qualified expenses for 529 plan purposes.
+The funds from a 529 plan can generally be used for tuition costs and other school cost like school fees, books, room and board, computers and related equipment, internet access, and other school materials.
+Note, however, that transportation costs, health insurance, and student loan repayments are not considered qualified expenses for 529 plan purposes.